Bill13579/tabby/README.md

 # What is it?

 Tabby is a window & tab manager that can manage great amounts of windows and tabs at ease.

 Tabby is an open-source project.
+If you want to see the latest code, go to the `v1.1.0-dev` branch; read the README.md file in the development branch for more information.

-You can install it on Tabby's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/
+You can install Tabby on it's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/

 # File Structure